-This Recommendation specifies syntax and semantics of terminal information messages as well as procedures to use them for in-band negotiation at the start of or during communication.
+Recommendation ITU-T H.245 specifies syntax and semantics of terminal information messages as well as procedures to use them for in-band negotiation at the start of or during communication.
 The messages cover receiving and transmitting capabilities as well as mode preference from the receiving end, logical channel signalling, and Control & Indication.
 Acknowledged signalling procedures are specified to ensure reliable audiovisual and data communication.

-Products claiming compliance with Version 14 of H.245 shall comply with all of the mandatory requirements of this Recommendation.
-Version 14 products can be identified by H.245 TerminalCapabilitySet messages containing a protocolIdentifier value of {itu-t (0) recommendation (0) h (8) 245 version (0) 14}.
+Products claiming compliance with Version 16 of ITU-T H.245 shall comply with all of the mandatory requirements of this Recommendation.
+Version 16 products can be identified by ITU-T H.245 TerminalCapabilitySet messages containing a protocolIdentifier value of {ITU-T (0) recommendation (0) h (8) 245 version (0) 16}.

-Relative to H.245 Version 13 (2006-05), this version includes:
+Relative to ITU-T H.245 Version 15 (2009-12), this version improves harmonization with SIP by making the following changes: